corrupt/Password_Policy_Blame/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-sa/4.0/)

 # Blaming Companies with bad password rules made easy.
-Repository of web services enforcing bad password rules along with emails sent to their CIOs and their responses.
+Repository of web services enforcing bad password rules along with emails sent to their Chief Privacy Officers (CPOs) and their responses.
 Feel free to grab one of these emails and re-send them to put more pressure on these companies to switch to a decent password scheme, or write a new email to a web service not in this list and create a pull request.
 You can use one of the given templates.

 ## Things to look out for when using web services